taohansens/aic8800d80-secureboot/README.md

 # AIC8800D80 Linux Driver
 This driver is for the AIC8800D80 chipset, supported by devices such as the Tenda U11.

+Added support for devices with Vendor ID 368B (untested).

 Tested on Linux kernel 6.13-rc1 with Ubuntu and 6.1.0.27 with Debian 12.

 ### Attention